OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # Mapping guidelines to controls

-The UK [Guidelines for secure AI system development](https://www.ncsc.gov.uk/collection/guidelines-secure-ai-system-development) map to the [controls](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf) in the AI Exchange as follows:
+Mapping of the UK/US [Guidelines for secure AI system development](https://www.ncsc.gov.uk/collection/guidelines-secure-ai-system-development) to the controls here at the AI Exchange:
+(Search for them in this document or use the [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf))

 1. Secure design
 - Raise staff awareness of threats and risks: